 Click on “Question Properties” on the left-hand menu

-Edit the name of the question to say “RETIRED: question name“.
+Edit the description of the question to say “RETIRED: question name“.
 This will help you see that the question is deleted as it will still appear in your list.

 Change the question status to “Retired”